NBC's Peacock streaming service: Everything to know

 - Select episodes of marquee Peacock originals (but not full seasons).

-- Curated genre channels, which NBC's has characterized as things like SNL Vault, Family Movie Night and Olympic Profiles.
+- Curated genre channels, which NBC has characterized as things like SNL Vault, Family Movie Night and Olympic Profiles.

 - Complete classic series and popular movies.